Trinidad and Tobago Television: History

 Trinidad & Tobago Television was created by Canadian businessman Roy Thomson, then owner of the Thomson Organization.
 The Trinidad & Tobago Television Company, a partnership by the Thompson Organization (50%), Rediffusion (30%), CBS (10%) and the Government of Trinidad and Tobago (10%) was developed to serve the two islands of Trinidad and Tobago.

 On Friday 24 August 1962, Trinidad and Tobago Television was launched one week before the two-island state of Trinidad and Tobago gained independence on 31 August 1962 within the Commonwealth of Nations.
-Mervyn Telfer, a former Radio Trinidad announcer, read the first broadcast, the 7.00 p.m.
+It was the first television service to operate in the Commonwealth Caribbean.
+Mervyn Telfer, a former Radio Trinidad announcer, read the station's first broadcast, the 7.00 p.m.
 News.
 The two channels to transmit the service to the new twin island state were channels 2 and 13.
 News shown during that first week included highlights of Independence Day preparations.

 Other former Radio Trinidad personnel who joined TTT were announcers Clyde Alleyne and Hazel Ward (later Hazel Ward-Redman); salesman (later 'Scouting for Talent' host) Holly Betaudier; and technical operators, including Errol Harrylal, Hugh Pierre and Miley Duke.

 The first events that were shown on the evening of 30–31 August were the flag raising ceremony and the playing of the national anthem, and the inauguration of television.